tanner-wauchope/english_semantics/README.md

 # plain_english
-This package implements of a subset of the English language that can be compiled into Python.
-This project is currently in a pre-alpha state, but many tested modules have been written and more tested modules are coming soon.
+This package provides tools for translating English into Python.
+This project is currently in a pre-alpha state, but many tested modules have already been written and more tested modules are coming soon.

 The choice of keywords are inspired by the top-10, non-pronoun English words.
 These keywords can be organized into six logical groups: